rlucioni/chirp/README.md

 # Chirp

 A microblogging platform written in Clojure and backed by PostgreSQL.
+This branch is configured for deployment locally or on Amazon EC2.

 ## Configuration